Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on phytoplankton.

 Because phytoplankton is absorbed on the cellular level, the liver gets a break from digesting food.

-The liver is the master organ for detoxification in the body and is vital for the absorption of nutrients.
-As your dog ages or experiences health problems, the liver can lose its ability to accomplish these jobs, making it even more difficult to absorb vital nutrients.
+The liver is the master organ for detoxification in the body.
+It’s vital for the absorption of nutrients.
+As your dog ages or experiences health problems, the liver can lose its ability to accomplish these jobs.
+This makes it harder to absorb vital nutrients.

-Phytoplankton can deliver nutrients that help restore liver health, without making the liver work for those nutrients.
+Phytoplankton can deliver nutrients that help restore liver health without making it work for those nutrients.

 A good quality phytoplankton source should be: